 The Law on Social Services defines vulnerable groups of the population as individuals/families who are at the highest risk of falling into hardship due to the impact of adverse external and/or internal factors.
-According to the Law, hardship is circumstances that adversely affect the life, health and development of a person, and the functioning of the family, which the person/family cannot overcome on their own.
+According to the Law, hardship is a circumstance that adversely affects the life, health and development of a person, and the functioning of the family, which the person/family cannot overcome on their own.

-Asylum seekers, refugees and persons in need of complementary protection are considered to be a vulnerable group of the population and/or found themselves in hardship.164
+Asylum seekers, refugees and persons in need of complementary protection are considered to be a vulnerable group of the population and/or to find themselves in a situation of hardship.198